dan-leo/masters/thesis/v8/3_design.md

 [](C:\GIT\masters\thesis\images\techno_map4.8km.JPG){width=50%}

 \begin{figure}[ht]
-  \subfloat[At 0dB attenuation the data has a mean of 196.7ms and a tail just above 500ms in ECL 0]{
+  \subfloat[In Technopark, at 0dB attenuation the data has a mean of 196.7ms and a tail just above 500ms in ECL 0, RSRP -93 dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering